Colorado Springs Drug Crime Defense Attorneys

 If you are facing a misdemeanor or felony charge for a drug crime in Colorado, it is important to remember that you are still legally entitled to be presumed innocent until you have been proven guilty.
 However, the consequences of a drug crime conviction can be very serious and greatly impact your future, no matter what controlled substance is involved.
 You may face heavy fines, mandatory drug rehabilitation, and even a jail sentence.
 That is why it is crucial to take action as soon as possible to ensure you receive a strong defense.
 It is possible to have the charges against you reduced or dropped altogether.

-At The Bussey Law Firm, P.C., our Colorado Springs criminal defense lawyers have more than 10 years of experience handling a wide range of drug crime cases, including drug possession, distribution, or possession with intent to sell.
+At The Bussey Law Firm, P.C., our Colorado Springs criminal defense lawyers have over two decades of experience handling a wide range of drug crime cases, including drug possession, distribution, or possession with intent to sell.
 Do not wait to speak with defense attorney Timothy Bussey to learn more about your options and rights.
 Call (719) 475-2555 for a no-cost case evaluation.

 A controlled substance is a drug or chemical that is governed by law for its high propensity for addiction or abuse, and it is therefore illegal to possess, manufacture, or distribute the substance without a prescription.
 Common controlled substances involved in drug-related crimes include cocaine, LSD, methamphetamine, and even prescription medications.